Kenneth L. Marcus: Testimonies

 In November 2012, Marcus testified before the U.S. Commission on Civil Rights as an expert on discrimination against Muslim and Arab Americans.
 His testimony highlights discrimination in public schools and penal institutions, as well as harmful stereotypes in popular culture.

+In June 2024, Marcus testified before the House Ways and Means Committee on the topic of “antisemitism, radical faculty, and the failure of university leadership” on college campuses in the wake of the Gaza war.
+He emphasized the need for university leadership to take accountability for “student violent extremism” and “professorial politicization” contributing to Jewish hate on campus.